This post may contain affiliate links. Please read our disclosure policy.

 - Purée the soup in batches using your blender.
 I suggest letting the soup cool for a bit first.

 - The soup will be quite thick.
 You can add water to thin it out a bit (I added an extra cup).
+You may need to add more salt.
 Serve with a swirl of cream if desired.

-If you're very sensitive to spice or don't like ginger, I recommend halving the amount.
+- *If you're very sensitive to spice or don't like ginger, I recommend halving the amount.
+I recommend using fresh ginger.